Qiskit/qiskit-code-assistant-vscode/.github/CONTRIBUTING.md

 ### Work with different _virtualenvs_
 In the Python ecosystem is common to use different _virtualenvs_ to manage the execution environment.
 In our case, we allow users to change their python virtualenvs using the VSCode utilities as documented in  https://code.visualstudio.com/docs/python/environments

-If you change your Python _virtualenv_ after beginning your use of VSCode, please check the IBM Q Studio-related dependencies again using the command `qstudio.checkDependencies` to assure the proper running of this extension.
+If you change your Python _virtualenv_ after beginning your use of VSCode, please check the Qiskit VSCode Extension-related dependencies again using the command `qiskit-vscode.checkDependencies` to assure the proper running of this extension.